 RME/RMPS

-In S3, pupils receive one period per week of core RME, but can also elect to study RMPS towards achieving a national qualification.
+In S3, pupils continue to receive one period per week of core RME, but can also elect to study RMPS towards achieving a national qualification.

 S3 RME

 Pupils will one have period of RME a week where they will develop their own moral viewpoints, beliefs and values.
-They will focus on 3 key areas:
+They will focus on 3 key units:

 S3 RMPS